masontchen/GANPOP_Pytorch/README.md

 ### Pre-trained Models

-Example pre-trained models for each experiment are saved in `checkpoints` folder.
+Example pre-trained models for each experiment are saved under `checkpoints` folder.
 "AC" and "DC" in the folder names specify the type of input images, and "corr" stands for profilometry-corrected experiment.
+These models are all trained on human esophagus samples 1-6, human hands and feet 1-6, and 6 phantoms.
+Test patches are available under `dataset` folder.
+To validate the models, please follow the directions in the next section ("Testing").